Catherine-Zhang/Catherine-Zhang.github.io/projects/index.md

 <!-- __Scholarship of Teaching and Learning (SoTL) Projects__ -->

-### 1. Dramatization in a Virtual Stage for STEM Education
+### 1. STEM dramatization with animated characters
 #### (1) Multidisciplinary student-centered design
 * Dramatize STEM concepts into animations